-With the exception of checks written by the rector from his/her Almoner's or Discretionary Fund, it is the policy of St. Paul's Episcopal Church to prohibit any authorized check signer from approving or signing checks demonstrably written out of the ACS software system by hand.
-No hand written checks are appropriate at any time save for the exception noted above.
+With the exception of checks written by the Rector from his/her Almoner's or Discretionary Fund, it is the policy of St. Paul's Episcopal Church to prohibit any authorized check signer from approving or signing checks written by hand.